cjvnjde/nano-router/README.md

 ## Complexity

-The match method theoretically has an O(1) complexity since it uses dictionaries to look up routes (excluding factors like URL splitting).
+Theoretically, the `match` method has O(n) complexity since it uses dictionaries to look up routes.
+The complexity depends only on the number of route fragments.

 ## License